-Unlike prescription antibiotics known to kill around a half-dozen disease-causing organisms, colloidal silver is said to be effective against upward of 650 disease-causing agents, and has been used to treat both human and animal conditions for centuries.
-While the use of colloidal silver now falls under the category of alternative medicine, records dating back to ancient Persia show it was used around 4000 B.C. for both people and livestock.
-Until the late 1930s, colloidal silver was the most common antibiotic used in humans and animals.
+Colloidal silver is said to be effective against upward of 650 disease-causing agents, and has been used to treat both human and animal conditions for centuries.
+While the use of colloidal silver now falls under the category of “alternative medicine” in most places, records dating back to ancient Persia show that it was used as early as 4000 B.C. for both people and livestock.
+Until the late 1930s, colloidal silver was the most common antibiotic agent used in humans and animals.
 It slowly faded out of favor once modern antibiotic drugs became more mainstream.

-As time went on, prescription drugs began replacing colloidal silver, and in 1997 the United States Food and Drug Administration (FDA) is a good example.
+The approach of the United States’ Food and Drug Administration (FDA) is a good example.
 In 1997 the FDA ruled that there was insufficient evidence supporting the effectiveness or safety of using colloidal silver products.
-The FDA's primary concerns were that colloidal silver was being marketed as a cure for many diseases, with no evidence supporting such claims, and was being sold in varying unknown formulations.
+The FDA's primary concerns were that colloidal silver was being marketed as a cure for many diseases without much if any evidence supporting such claims, and was being sold in varying unknown formulations.
 After this ruling, colloidal silver could no longer be marketed in the US as a drug intended to treat diseases or illnesses, and could only by sold as a health supplement.
-The Environmental Protection Agency, however, cites no adverse side effects with long-term use as a health supplement, as long as dosages remain within recommended guidelines.

 The biggest concerns for consumers is usually where the supplement is coming from and how it’s dosed.
 A lack of regulatory oversight often means that there’s a lot of freedom in the marketplace.
 Different brands may use different preparations and strengths, and people who aren’t carefully watching for this might use a product that is stronger or weaker than expected on their dog, which can lead to negative effects.